sreeduggirala/TxB-Raffle/README.md

 # TxB Lottery

-TxB Lottery is an asset raffling application with ERC-721 deposit, withdrawal, and disbursement capabilities; random winner selection is ensured via a verifiable random function (VRF).
+TxB Lottery is an asset raffling application with ERC-721 deposit, withdrawal, and disbursement capabilities; random winner selection is ensured via verifiable random functions (VRFs).

 This project was commissioned by Shardeum to TxB Labs (Texas Blockchain's Engineering-as-a-Service cohort at UT Austin).

 # Key Features: